maxcheatle/portfolio/content/english/post/pga_tour_analysis/index.md

 ## Intro

-Golf is a game of fine margins, and similar to many modern-day sports, data is becoming a larger part of player’s practice and on-course decision making.
+Golf is a game of fine margins, and similar to many modern-day sports, data is becoming a larger part of players' practice and on-course decision making.

 The [**PGA Tour**](https://www.pgatour.com/stats) website is a great repository for player’s statistical performance throughout the tour’s calendar.
 Below you can see a basic introductory analysis I have performed; including some exploratory data analysis, as well as a regression to unlock some insights into what drives a good scoring average on the PGA Tour.